smartninja/WD2/14 - React/README.md

 The `handleClick` function is a click handler, that gets assigned as the event listener in the `Square` component.
 In it we first create a new board state from the old (so we don't mutate the state - we'll learn more about that later), We then set the appropriate field to "X" and save the new state with the `setSquares` setter function.

 In the template of this main component, we display all of the squares, pass the appropriate `text` value to them and pass the `handleClick` function with the appropriate `squareId` to it.
 Note that we use the arrow function here.
-This is so that we actually pass a function and not the return value of the `handleClick` function that we're calling with the `sqareId` parameter.
+This is so that we actually pass a function and not the return value of the `handleClick` function that we're calling with the `squareId` parameter.

 ## Toggle players